 Completing the actual reference letters

 The most important aspect of acting as a reference in your family law case is to complete a letter that is to be submitted to the social study evaluator.
 This letter will address your qualities as a parent that make you a desirable candidate to be awarded primary conservatorship rights over your child.
-The letters will need to be completed and turned in to the social study evaluator by a certain deadline.
-You can help out the process by checking in periodically with your references to see if they need any assistance completing the letters.
+The letters will need to be completed and turned in to the social study evaluator by a specific deadline.
+You can help out the process by checking periodically with your references to see if they need any assistance completing the letters.

-All the references have to do is write a letter stating their personal observations of you and your child.
+All the references have to do is write a letter stating their observations of you and your child.
 This is why I suggested earlier for different sorts of people to act as your references rather than just family members.
 Imagine if you are the social study evaluator.
 You get four letters from your references, all talking about Christmas and Thanksgiving holiday get-togethers over the past couple of years.
-That would not only be monotonous to read but isn’t going to show the evaluator how you and your child interact in diverse settings.
+That would not only be monotonous to read but isn't going to show the evaluator how you and your child interact in diverse settings.

 Leave your opposing party out of the letters.